How Much Fiber is in Apple Juice?

 Pink Lady Roughly 3.0 grams of fiber

-5 Reasons Why Apple Juice Has Less Fiber
+5 Reasons Why Apple Juice Has Less Fiber?

 Here are five reasons why apple juice has less fiber than whole apple juice.